 Professor Xinye Zheng , Ph.D. in Economics is Associate Dean of School of Economics and Chair of Energy Economics Department, Renmin University of China.
 Professor Zheng’s research interests are Energy Economics and Public Finance.
 He has published peer-reviewed papers in international journals such as Nature Energy，Energy Economics, China Economic Review, Environmental and Development Economics, Energy Policy, Regional Environmental Change, etc. His current research focuses on the Chinese energy demand management and supply transition issues.
 He serves as advisors to Chinese government agencies such as NDRC, MOF, NEA and international agency such as ADB, World Bank.
 He has been very often serving as panelist in CCTV, NHK etc. to talk about important energy or fiscal issues.
 He has also contributed columns regularly to national newspapers.

-Sylvia Pfeifer is part of the FT's Energy team based in London and covers the utility sector, the nuclear industry, Britain's energy policy, as well as the oil and gas independents.
-She was previously Energy Editor from 2010 to 2012.
+Sylvia Pfeifer is the FT's Acting Industry Editor based in London.
+She was previously part of the FT's Energy team and Energy Editor from 2010 to 2012.
 She joined the paper in 2008 to cover the defence industry.
 She was Deputy Business Editor of the Sunday Telegraph prior to that and City Editor of The Business newspaper, previously Sunday Business, where she was part of the launch team in 1998 and covered the energy industry as well as industrials.
 She graduated from Oxford University.